kassio/neoterm/README.md

 ### Manual

-For installation without a package manager, you canclone this Git repository into a bundle directory as with pathogen, and add the repository to your runtime path yourself.
+For installation without a package manager, you can clone this Git repository into a bundle directory as with pathogen, and add the repository to your runtime path yourself.
 First clone the repository: